snoplus/data-flow-documentation/issues_solutions/instruction.md

 DFLOW emails show that proxy does not have a production role.
 These errors are produced by the `gasp_client.py` code in data-flow and sent to snoplus_vosupport.

 **Solution:**
 Run `voms-proxy-info --all` to check the proxy information.
-If the timeleft field shows 0, the proxy is not active and must be reset by Jamie Rajewski (jrajewsk@ualberta.ca)
+If the timeleft field shows 0, the proxy is not active and must be reset by Purvi or Deborah Morris (purvi@ualberta.ca, deborahmorris129@gmail.com)

 If the timeleft field is non-zero and the production role error persists, please contact Jamie.